Update: ‘Design’ and ‘Interior’ sections updated.

 BYD’s Tesla Model Y rivalling SUV, the Sea Lion, has been exposed in prototype form ahead of a planned unveiling in Q3 2022.
 Chinese media reports put the length, width and height of the new electric model at 4770, 1910 and 1620mm.@BYDCompany @BYD_Europe pic.twitter.com/tbzvLDhJp1— Greg Kable (@GregKable) July 28, 2022

-The SUV’s interior will likely be minimalist but more practical and realistic than the concept.
+The BYD Sea Lion’s interior will likely be minimalist and highly digital, which is the trending theme for EVs these days, especially in China.
 One of the spy pictures reveals the Sea Lion’s floor console, including a Porsche 911-style, shaver-like gear selector, and a rotatable 15.6-inch touchscreen.
-The digital instrument cluster will likely measure 10.25 inches diagonally.
+Another image has revealed the car has a normal three-spoke steering wheel with physical controls and some shiny trim, a digital instrument cluster, and teal blue ambient lighting.

 Local reports say that the BYD Sea Lion will measure 4,770 mm (187.8 in.) in length, 1,910 mm (75.2 in.) in width, and 1,620 mm (63.8 in.) in height.
 The new electric SUV will have a 2,900 mm (114.2 in.) wheelbase.
 It could have plenty in common with the BYD Seal, including the 82.2 kWh battery pack that provides the electric midsize sedan a 700 km (435 miles) CLTC range.